yujie-tao/vr-instrument/osc.md

 * Now you should be ready to build for the Oculus.
 Refer to [this tutorial](https://www.youtube.com/watch?v=eySe4Wj6xbk&t=135s) for further instructions.

 ### Update OSC server IP
+* Install SideQuest.
+* Connect the oculus to laptop and launch SideQuest.
+* The IP of the Oculus is at the top menu bar.
+* Update the IP address in `main.py`.